 By understanding and planning for these tax implications, management teams can navigate the process smoothly and achieve a successful ownership transition.
 The key to a well-executed MBO is balancing the financial, legal, and tax aspects to maximise value for all parties involved.

-Gerald Edelman was formed by the late Gerald Edelman in the 1940s and has established itself as one of the leading top 50 mid-tier firms in the UK.
+Gerald Edelman was founded by the late Gerald Edelman in the 1940s and has established itself as a leading, top 50 mid-tier firm in the UK.

 Having already advised many business owners in their exit strategies, the team has the experience and expertise to support you through the complexities and challenges of an MBO.